omerbenishay/GIP-Leaf-Segmentation-Challenge-Project/Readme.md

 Functions for creating h5 files for the competition website can be found in `hdf5_utils.py`.

 Scripts that enabled us to run train and inference on all folder types - `run_leaf_seg_train_all.bs`, `run_leaf_seg_infer_all.bs`.

+Script for running infernce on A5 test set - `Infer_A5.py`.